 Dr. Hisham Daoud’s research on efficient seizure prediction could improve the lives of millions of people living with epilepsy.

-Daoud is completing a second Ph.D. in Computer Engineering at the University’s Center for Advanced Computer Studies.
-He received his BSc and MSc in Electronics and Communications Engineering from Cairo University in Egypt and obtained a PhD in the same field from Ain Shams University.
+Daoud will receive a Ph.D. in Computer Engineering at the Graduate School Commencement ceremony on Friday.
+He received his BSc and MSc in Electronics and Communications Engineering from Cairo University in Egypt and obtained a Ph.D. in the same field from Ain Shams University.